nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### offlinemasterkey
 Single character stating whether the [OfflineMasterKey](https://www.torproject.org/docs/tor-manual.html.en#OfflineMasterKey) feature is enabled ("y") on this tor instance or not ("n").

+length: 1 character

+valid characters: [yn]

 ### signingkeylifetime
 Integer stating the [signing key renewal interval](https://www.torproject.org/docs/tor-manual.html.en#SigningKeyLifetime) in days.

+length: < 6 characters

+valid characters: [0-9]

 ### sandbox
 Single character stating whether this instance runs with [Sandbox](https://www.torproject.org/docs/tor-manual.html.en#Sandbox) enabled ("y") or not ("n").

+length: 1 character

+valid characters: [yn]

 ### scheduler
 Value as configured with the torrc [scheduler](https://www.torproject.org/docs/tor-manual-dev.html.en#Schedulers) option or "default" for no explicit configuration.
-This scheduler field MUST be omitted on tor releases that do not support this feature (<0.3.2.1-alpha).
+This field MUST be omitted on tor releases that do not support this feature (<0.3.2.1-alpha).

 ## OS Information